TSBYT/UML/README.md

   It will resolve all needed dependencies by taking their base name (for example 0Harmony), adding a .dll to its end (0Harmony.dll) and loading it from UML/deps

  ## Ingame console
   UML gives you a debug console that shows all the logs and allows for executing commands.
+It can be toggled by pressing \`

- ## Custom commands
+ ## Custom console commands
   TBA (To Be Added).
   Currently you can only add commands to the UML itself.